amazon-archives/aws-appsync-rds-aurora-sample/README.md

   * The RDS cluster runs Aurora MySQL 5.7
   * The RDS instance is a t2.medium

-## AWS Setup
+## Setting up the Sample

 ### Create CloudFormation Stack

-The sample spins up several AWS resources via CloudFormation, as described above.
-Step one to using it is having CloudFormation create the stack.
+The sample spins up several AWS resources via CloudFormation, so step one to using it is creating the CloudFormation stack.
 Note the AppSync GraphQL API name when you're creating it - it's an input in creating the stack, and will be necessary later.
 Creating the stack can be done any of the following ways:

 #### From Here